 The

-Legion of Michael the Archangel did not present a party program
+Legion of Michael the Archangel did not present a party program,

-and Codreanu did not even consider the
+and Codreanu did not even consider the Legion to be a political

-Legion to be a political movement, but rather a spiritual movement
+movement, but rather a spiritual movement whose aim was to improve

-whose aim was to improve Romania.
-He asserted that even the best
+Romania.
+He asserted that even the best political programs would

-political programs would be compromised if the Romanian people
+be compromised if the Romanian people were corrupted by the

-were corrupted by the influence of Jews and greedy politicians.
-In
+influence of Jews and greedy politicians.
+In The Nest

-sacrifice, ready to die.”
+ready to die.”

 The